-If there is a possibility that you could be declined, then you should consider applying for a group life policy with limited health questions first.
+Since there is a possibility that you could be declined, you should consider applying for a group life policy with limited health questions first.

-We have access to a company whose group you can join for a small monthly fee and then you can buy life insurance up to $100,000 (ages 18 to 50) or up to $50,000 (ages 51 to 64) as long as you are employed and working and can answer “no” to the 7 health questions below.
+We have access to a company whose group you can join for a small monthly fee, and then you can buy life insurance up to $100,000 (ages 18 to 50) or up to $50,000 (ages 51 to 64) as long as you are employed and working and can answer “no” to the seven health questions below.

 2) Have you EVER applied for and been rejected for life insurance?

 3) Have you been hospitalized in the past 90 days?